 MO HealthNet waivers help seniors, disabled persons, and those facing mental health problems access additional care that’s not traditionally covered by Medicaid programs.
 There are two types of waivers in Missouri:

 While 1115 demonstration waivers provide coverage for experimental and pilot programs that support Medicaid objectives, 1915(c) waivers ensure that seniors and those with disabilities can access home and community-based services, thus delaying or negating the need for institutional care.
 Missouri’s waivers include:

 If you’re 65 or older or have a qualifying disability, you have several Medicare options available.

 Original Medicare plans feature two main parts: Part A and Part B. While Part A covers inpatient care, Part B provides primary care, preventive care, and other outpatient medical services.
+The Medicare Part A deductible for inpatient hospital stays is $1,600 in 2023.
+Medicare Part B enrollees pay a standard monthly premium of $226 for 2023.
 These plans don’t cover prescription medications, but you can purchase additional supplemental coverage called Medicare Part D, which covers the cost of medications.